-Nuclear medicine technologists use equipment that acquires scans of such areas as the thyroid, heart, bone and kidneys.
+Nuclear medicine technologists use equipment that acquires scans of areas like the thyroid, heart, bone and kidneys.
 These images enable physicians to diagnose and monitor a patient’s response to various treatments.

 Nuclear medicine technologists use their excellent patient-care skills to monitor patients during procedures.
 Their technical expertise in the use of radiopharmaceuticals and radiation physics combined with their expert knowledge of anatomy and physiology allow them to produce images and perform diagnostic imaging procedures.
 Technologists also ensure proper radiation-handling and protection techniques are followed.